-Click the play button to listen to the summer sports article.
+Click the play button to listen to the Summer Sports: Are They Safe In the Pandemic? article.

 As temperatures rise and days get longer, many of us are getting outside more and more to exercise or to simply enjoy the pleasant weather.

 One way millions of Americans of all ages spend their summer days is by participating in sports like soccer, basketball, ultimate frisbee, and many more.
 Most of these activities will involve getting physically close to people from different households, so what’s the smartest way to approach those situations given the ongoing concern about the COVID-19 pandemic?